at1as/test-tracker/README.md

 ## Dependencies

 Requires a ruby installation (built and tested with 2.0) with the following Gems:
-- 'sinatra' (the webserver)
+- 'sinatra' (tested with 1.4.4)
-- 'mongo' (the database)
+- 'mongo' (tested with 2.4.8)

 This also requires that your system has mongodb installed (this is done easily with yum or apt-get on linux, or homebrew on Mac OS).

+## Limitations

+If you are the only user with admin privilages and you delete yourself, run setup.rb again to create the default user

 ## TODO

-* Add ability to Edit test cases
+* Consider adding ability to Edit test cases
 * Add test import between projects
 * Add ability to include attachments
 * Add ability to delete test cases (and/or render them inactive)